-Another way to decide whether your child likely has a sore throat the merits an antibiotic is based on symptoms.
 According to the CDC, here’s the differentiation between viral or allergy-driven sore throats (the kind that don’t require antibiotic treatment) and strep infection:

 The following symptoms are often associated with sore throats caused by a viral infection or due to allergies:

 - Runny nose

 Symptoms more commonly associated with strep throat include: